-- Download an Application Form (pdf, 320 kb) and post to: Trading Standards Service, Public Safety, Regulation and Development, Civic Centre, Newcastle upon Tyne, NE1 8QH
+- Download an Application Form (pdf, 436 kb) and post to: Trading Standards Service, Directorate of Operations and Regulatory Services, Civic Centre, Newcastle upon Tyne, NE1 8QH

-There is a licence fee payable on application and subject to annual renewal. however, should we require the expertise of an animal specialist this may incur further costs at your expense before a licence is issued.
+There is a licence fee payable on application, however, should we require the expertise of an animal specialist this may incur further costs at your expense before a licence is issued.